def-gthill/kenpali/README.md

 # Kenpali

-THIS PACKAGE IS EXPERIMENTAL AND ANY PART OF IT MAY CHANGE AT ANY TIME.
+THIS LANGUAGE IS EXPERIMENTAL AND ANY PART OF IT MAY CHANGE AT ANY TIME.
 DO NOT USE IT FOR ANYTHING THAT MATTERS.

 Kenpali is a minimalistic programming language, designed for scripting other applications.
 The minimalism is meant to make writing new implementations easier.